expln/metamath-lamp-docs/mm_lamp_versions/dev/editor/bookmark_steps.md

 <img src="../img/bookmark_steps.png" alt="Buttons related to bookmarking steps">

 In order to bookmark/unbookmark steps:
-1. select steps you want to bookmark/unbookmark
+1. select steps you want to bookmark/unbookmark (see below how to conveniently select a range of steps)
 2. click the corresponding button (the one with `+` sign to bookmark, the one with `-` sign to unbookmark)

 Bookmarked steps look a bit different, as shown on the screenshot below.